 My PhD research developed a novel real-time nonlinear control algorithm for a three-wheeled mobile platform, with a specific focus on energy-efficient motion control.
 Rather than treating control, mechanics, and electronics separately, I used an integrated mechatronic design approach that co-optimized the hardware and the algorithm around a single energy-performance index.

-The methodology combined virtual prototyping, Hardware-in-the-Loop Simulation (HILS), and rapid prototyping on a custom-built robot designed specifically for the research.
+The methodology combined virtual prototyping, Hardware-in-the-Loop Simulation (HILS), and rapid prototyping on a custom-built robot designed specifically for the research: I implemented the control algorithm on a real-time FPGA system and built the robot itself from scratch to validate it.
 This closed-loop design-test-refine cycle made it possible to validate theoretical predictions directly on physical hardware and to iterate quickly when the model and reality diverged.

 Experimental results showed clear performance gains: the platform consumed less energy while maintaining accurate motion, demonstrating that mechatronic integration and corrective velocity strategies can jointly optimize mobile robot efficiency.